Elizabeth Wayne

-Elizabeth Wayne is an Assistant Professor of Biomedical Engineering and Chemical Engineering at Carnegie Mellon University and former Postdoc at the Center for Nanotechnology in Drug Delivery at the University of North Carolina at Chapel Hill.
+Elizabeth Wayne is an Assistant Professor of Biomedical Engineering at University of Washington.
+Previously she was an Assistant Professor of Biomedical and Chemical Engineering at Carnegie Mellon University and, prior to that, a Postdoc at the Center for Nanotechnology in Drug Delivery at the University of North Carolina at Chapel Hill.
 Wayne was a 2017 TED fellow and is a member of a number of professional societies, including the National Society of Black Physicists.

 Early life and education

 Born and raised in Mississippi, Wayne attended the Mississippi School for Mathematics and Science in Columbus, MS before moving away to attend school at the University of Pennsylvania.
 Wayne earned an undergraduate degree in physics at the University of Pennsylvania in 2009.
 She later earned her PhD from Cornell University, researching immune cell-mediated drug delivery.
 Wayne organised the 2013 Northeast Conference for Undergraduate Women in Physics, raising $60,000 for delegates to attend.

 Research

-Wayne joined the Center for Nanotechnology in Drug Delivery at the University of North Carolina at Chapel Hill in 2015.
+Wayne joined the Department of Bioengineering at the University of Washington in January 2024.
+Previously, Wayne was a part of the faculty of Carnegie Mellon University, an assistant professor of Biomedical Engineering and Chemical Engineering.
+Her postdoc was with the Center for Nanotechnology in Drug Delivery at the University of North Carolina at Chapel Hill.
 Her research focuses on cancer treatment using cells to deliver proteins, genes and drugs.

-Beginning in Fall 2019, Dr. Elizabeth Wayne joined the faculty of Carnegie Mellon University as an assistant professor of Biomedical Engineering and Chemical Engineering.
-Her current research focuses on drug delivery for cancer treatment, specifically the use of macrophages to deliver therapeutic genes to solid tumors.
+Her research focuses on drug delivery for cancer treatment, specifically the use of macrophages to deliver therapeutic genes to solid tumors.
 Her research laboratory at Carnegie Mellon works to understand how macrophage activation can be used to interpret drug pharmacokinetics and pharmacodynamics during disease progression and tissue regeneration.

+At the University of Washington, she leads the Wayne Research Group, working on engineering tools to modulate monocyte cell fate within chronic diseases.
+This research utilized the monocytes to reduce inflammation by infiltrating peripheral tissue.
+They can be useful in treating comorbidities, the presence of one or more additional medical condition in a person who already has a primary diagnosis.
+Their focus is on delivery, diagnostics, and discovery.